Will Your Job Still Exist In 2030?

 Hispanic workers are particularly affected by this, facing higher school dropout rates.
 More than one-quarter of Hispanic workers are also employed in jobs that could be automated, according to the report.

-Some jobs that are growing and don't require a bachelor's degree include construction managers, elevator installers and repairers, cost estimators, MRI techs and radiologists.
+Some jobs that are growing and don't require a bachelor's degree include construction manager, elevator installer and repairer, cost estimator, MRI tech and radiologist.
 The report urged a better system for lifelong training and learning for U.S. workers.

 Women currently hold more jobs in areas that are predicted to grow, like registered nurses and personal care aides.
 This likely positions them better for a more automated future, potentially accounting for 58% of net job growth by 2030.
 That's assuming that current gender breakdowns stay the same in all occupations.

 Men dominate some of the most automatable jobs, such as mechanical repair work and machine operations.
 At the same time, they also dominate high-growth tech jobs.
-And women represent an outsize portion of the fast-shrinking jobs of office clerks and administrative assistants.
+And women represent an outsize portion of the fast-shrinking jobs of office clerk and administrative assistant.

-"Automation and AI have tremendous potential to boost innovation and productivity, but these technologies require an adaptable workforce with new sets of skills," coauthor James Manyika said in a statement.
+"Automation and AI have tremendous potential to boost innovation and productivity, but these technologies require an adaptable workforce with new sets of skills," co-author James Manyika said in a statement.
 "We can turn this into an opportunity to upgrade jobs, make them more rewarding, and lift people up."